Center for Economic Education

 Cheryl McGaughey (left), the center director, supplies booklets, pamphlets and brochures to teachers in training.
 She attends seminars at the Federal Reserve Bank of Dallas to stay at the forefront of economic education and manages the center budget, which comprises grants and other sources external to the university system.

 The center also partners with other Texas universities.
-McGaughey has conducted economic education workshops for public school teachers at centers for economic education at other Texas universities, including Baylor University, Stephen F. Austin State University, University of North Texas, University of Texas-Pan American, University of Houston-Clear Lake and West Texas A&M University.
+McGaughey has conducted economic education workshops for public school teachers at centers for economic education at other Texas universities, including Baylor University, Stephen F. Austin State University, University of North Texas, University of Texas Rio Grande Valley, University of Houston-Clear Lake and West Texas A&M University.